cloudevents/spec/http-transport-binding.md

 ### 1.4.
 Event Formats

-Event formats, used with the *stuctured* content mode, define how an event is expressed in a particular data format.
+Event formats, used with the *structured* content mode, define how an event is expressed in a particular data format.
 All implementations of this specification MUST support the [JSON event format][JSON-format], but MAY support any additional, including proprietary, formats.